What is a Collar Bolt?

 As an alternative to collar studs, every fourth bolt hole in the tube sheet may be drilled and tapped to the size of the stud bolt.
 The studs in the threaded holes shall be double nutted on the shell side or provided with machined flats to allow the tube side nut without rotating the stud.

 API 660 Standard

-In API 660, Para 126.96.36.199: A full diameter stationary tube sheet shall be provided for removable tube bundle exchangers with bonnets (Figure-2).
+In API 660, Para 220.127.116.11: A full-diameter stationary tube sheet shall be provided for removable tube bundle exchangers with bonnets (Figure 2).
 The tube sheet shall be provided with collar studs or tapped tube sheet holes for a minimum of 25 % of the bolts (4 minimum).
 Hydrostatic testing of the shell side shall be allowed with the bonnet removed and all bolting installed in place.

-When collar bolts/drilled-and tapped holes are used, at least four shall be provided and location of them shall be identified on the drawings and by stamped markings on the external diameter of the tube sheet.
+When collar bolts/drilled-and-tapped holes are used, at least four shall be provided and the location of them shall be identified on the drawings and by stamped markings on the external diameter of the tube sheet.

-As per PIP VEFV1100M Vessel/Shell &Tube Heat Exchanger Standard Details, the standard arrangement and configuration for collar bolts dimensions are produced in Figure-3 below.
+As per PIP VEFV1100M Vessel/Shell &Tube Heat Exchanger Standard Details, the standard arrangement and configuration for collar bolt dimensions are produced in Figure 3 below.

-Surface condensers are designed to the requirements of HEI (Heat Exchange Institute) per the typical configuration shown in Figure-4.
+Surface condensers are designed to the requirements of HEI (Heat Exchange Institute) per the typical configuration shown in Figure 4.
 Here, both tube sheets are fixed.
-Also, without the removal of one of the tube sheets, the gasket between the tube sheet and shell flanges cannot be attended.
+Also, without the removal of one of the tube sheets, the gasket between the tube sheet and shell flanges cannot be attended to.